thegenemyers/DFA-SPEC/DAS-spec.md

 A group encoding on a P-line allows one to name and specify a subgraph of the overall graph.
 Such a collection could for example be hilighted by a drawing program on command, or might specify decisions about tours through the graph.
-A P-line begins with the name for the collection which may be any string of non-white space characters.
-This is then followed by a list of ID's refering to segments and/or edges where the list is either white-space or comma separated.
-If white-space separated, then the collection is *unordered* and if comma separated it is *ordered*.
+The P is immediately follwed by U or O indicating either an *unordered* or *ordered* collection.
+The remainder of the line then consists of a name for the collection followed by a non-empty list of ID's refering to segments and/or edges.
 An unordered collection refers to the subgraph induced by the vertices and edges in the collection (i.e. one adds all edges between a pair of segments in the list and one adds all segments adjacent to edges in the list.)
 An ordered collection captures paths in the graph consisting of the listed objects